-- Have you child start cut out a square from the newspaper.
-The size of the flower will naturally depend on the size of the square.
-While she can experiment with sizing, it's best to start with a medium-sized square about six inches long on each side.
+Have you child start by cutting out a square from the newspaper.
+The size of the flower will depend on the size of the square.
+While she can experiment with sizing, it's best to start with a medium-sized square that's about 6" x 6".